Last Updated on May 23, 2021

 2. Pay off the smallest debts first.

-If you like paying some extra money over your loans’ monthly minimum, the debt-snowball method is for you.
+If you’re one who’s motivated by small achievements when it comes to repayment, the debt snowball method is for you.
 This method allows you to clear the smallest debts first while paying minimum payments on larger loans.
 You can then move to the next larger debt as soon as you settle the smaller one.

 Winning against something has a psychological effect.
 In this case, the “snowball effect” gives you a related feeling with each “win.”
 After the clearance of the small balances, you can direct your free dollars toward your bigger loans.
 This debt-reduction strategy works well when repaying revolving credit, which largely consists of credit cards.